I recently read this post on Reddit and it reminded me of how unprepared a majority of my friends and family are in the event of a disaster.

-This husband and father prior to recognizing the severity of this storm had walked the neighborhood, scoping out the highest ground in the event of flooding, and did some recon to find any exit pathways (unfortunately they were flooded) he’d already planned this in his mind.
+The husband and father in the story, prior to recognizing the severity of this storm, had walked the neighborhood, scoping out the highest ground in the event of flooding, and did some recon to find any exit pathways (unfortunately they were flooded) he’d already planned this in his mind.

 At some point during his commutes, his workdays, his weight lifting sessions this dude thought of what he would do if shit hit the fan.
 Part of that process is preparing your body and mind for the imminent violence.

-You’ve pictured your kid falling from that wall 400x so when it happens, boom you seem like you’ve got some premonition and were able to get there as soon as it happened.
+Youve pictured your kid falling from that wall 400x so when it happens, boom you seem like you had some sort premonition and were able to get there as soon as it happened.

 Do you have a medical kit in your car?
 What about your home?